 - Update mortality table to PUB2010 public sector mortality tables.
 For future mortality improvements, replace load with a modified Mortality Scape MP-2020.

-- Adjusted retirement rates to better fit experience for Plan 1; set separate rates based on experience for Plan2/Hybrid; changed final retirement age.
+- Adjusted retirement rates to better fit experience for Plan 1; set separate rates based on experience for Plan2/Hybrid; changed final retirement age from 75 to 80 for all.

-- Adjusted withdrawal rates to better fit experience at each year and service through 9 years of service.
+- Adjusted withdrawal rates to better fit experience at each age and service through 9 years of service.

 - No change to disability rates.

 - No changes to salary scale.

 - No change to line of duty rates.

 - No change to discount rate.